 There will be no retaliation of good faith reports that turn out to be unsubstantiated.
-No reporting person shall suffer adverse employment consequences, retaliation or harassment as a result of their report.
+No reporting person shall suffer retaliation or harassment as a result of their report.

 Report at Club Level

-Under Provincial Legislation, if you have reasonable grounds to suspect that a participant is or may be suffering from emotional abuse, physical abuse, and/or sexual abuse, you should immediately report the suspicion and the information on which it is based to the local child protection agency and/or the local police department.
+Under Provincial Legislation, if you have reasonable grounds to suspect that an individual is or may be suffering from emotional abuse, physical abuse, and/or sexual abuse, you should immediately report the suspicion and the information on which it is based to the local child protection agency and/or the local police department.
 In Alberta, call the Child Abuse hotline 1-800-387-KIDS (5437).

 For general inquiries related to AGF's Policies and Procedures, please email email@example.com or firstname.lastname@example.org.